-TherAplay's horses are carefully chosen for their temperament and the type of movement they produce.
-All are specifically trained for their unique role within therapy sessions and are guided by professional horse handlers, which optimize safety and effectiveness.
+Our therapy horses are carefully chosen for their temperament and the type of movement they produce.
+All are specifically trained for their unique role within therapy sessions and are guided by professional horse handlers, which optimizes safety and effectiveness.

 At TherAplay, we see children for physical and occupational therapy for a wide variety of diagnoses.
 These include: autism, cerebral palsy, down syndrome, developmental delays, social/communication delays, brain or spinal cord injuries, and genetic disorders.
 For more information, click here.

 All of TherAplay's therapists are licensed by the State of Indiana and have national certification through the American Hippotherapy Association to integrate horses safely and effectively into their therapy session.

 In addition, our physical therapists have training in sensory integration, kinesio taping, gait training and early intervention, while our occupational therapists have bachelor's and master's degrees in occupational therapy as well as additional training in sensory integration and the Beckman Oral Motor Protocol.